 - Push Strategy – The push strategy attempts to push the product away from the company to the customers.
 It involves convincing the intermediary channels to push the product from the distribution channels to the final consumers using promotional and personal selling efforts.
 This strategy involves making use of tactics developed especially for resellers, merchants, dealers, distributors, and agents.

 - Hybrid Strategy – A hybrid sales promotion strategy makes use of both the pull and push strategy to sell the product with the least resistance possible.
-It involves attracting the customers using special coupons and also providing incentives to the merchants to sell the brand’s products.
+It involves attracting customers using special coupons and also providing incentives to the merchants to sell the brand’s products.

 Types Of Sales Promotions